rocicorp/reflect-draw/README.md

 # Generate a secure shared secret enabling Reflect Server to
 # authenticate calls from the front-end, e.g. to create a new
 # room.
-Configure Reflect Server with the key via wranlger:
+Configure Reflect Server with the key via wrangler:
 npx wrangler secret put REFLECT_AUTH_API_KEY

 # start the backend (Reflect Server)